jsdealy/latin/miscellae/guideToLatinConversation.md

 temptum, temnfire, to
 despise.

-Tendo, tetendi, ten-
-turn, tensum, tendgre, to
+Tendo, tetendi, tenturn, tensum, tendgre, to stretch out.
-stretch out.

 Teneo, tenui, tentum,
 ten ere, to hold.

-Tergeo and tergo, ter-
-si, tersum, tergere and
-tergere, to mb, to clean
+Tergeo and tergo, tersi, tersum, tergere and tergere, to mb, to clean

-Tero, trivi, tritum, te-
-rere, to grind, to pound.
+Tero, trivi, tritum, terere, to grind, to pound.

 Timeo, timui, timere,
 to fear.